F0RIS/MultiOgarBlobPublic/src/ai/Readme.txt

 or issue command addBots [number] in console.

 [Changelog]

+(3/14/18)
+- Added some russian badwords
+- Bots have YT skins

 (3/28/16)
 - Bots now have intelligent pathfinding - will ignore viruses in most cases
 - Bot updating is now async and happens every 50ms